Urban canyon: Air quality

 The modification of temperature and wind by the presence of a street canyon, consequently affect the air quality inside the street canyon.
 When the direction of the mean wind is parallel to the street, the channelization and Venturi effects described above, increases the dispersion of pollutants inside the street canyon.
 This often act to 'flush out' the air pollutants and increase the air quality inside the street canyon.
 But in instances where air pollutant sources are present upwind, channeling winds could transport pollutants to downwind locations far from the source and contribute to bad quality at the downwind locations.

 When the mean wind direction is perpendicular to the street, the vortex flow formed inside the canyon acts to confine air flow, reduce dispersion of pollutants and increase the pollution concentrations inside the street canyon.
 Pollution from local source inside the canyon and also pollution entrained in to the canyon from the mean wind flow, is carried by the vortex flow and is re-circulated within the canyon.
 In urban environments, vehicle tail pipe emissions are the major source of many air pollutants such as ultrafine particles, fine particles, carbon dioxide, NOx.
 These pollution plumes created on the street, at the surface level, are pushed toward the lee side of the canyon by the vortex flow, making the surface level pollution concentrations much higher at the leewardside of the street compared to the windward side.
 Secondary vortexes in the lower portion of the canyon can further act to stagnate pollutants on the side walks; specially on the leeward side.
 One field study has reported ultrafine particle concentrations four times higher on the leeward side sidewalk compared to the windward side.

-GPS signal reception
+GNSS signal reception

-When using GPS receivers in street canyons with tall buildings, the shadowing and multipath effects may contribute to poor GPS signal reception.
+When using GNSS receivers in street canyons with tall buildings, the shadowing and multipath effects may contribute to poor signal reception.